International Institute of Green Finance

+History

+The institute was established in China in September 2016.

 Mission

 The IIGF follows the tenants of "Green win-win, Collaborative Innovation, and Service to Society" to deliver high-quality results, independent research, broad influence, and public welfare education.
 Through cultivation of cross-sector innovation, building the green finance discipline, training responsible personnel in green finance, and cooperating with domestic and foreign institutions, the IIGF works to serve China's future financial system and social development.

 The IIGF's core mission is accomplished through the following principles: